FalkorDB/docs/known_limitations.md

 UNWIND [1,2,3] AS value CREATE (a {property: value}) RETURN a LIMIT 1
 ```

 One node should be created with its 'property' set to 1.
-RedisGraph will currently create three nodes, and only return the first.
+FalkorDB will currently create three nodes, and only return the first.

 This limitation affects all eager operations: CREATE, SET, DELETE, MERGE, and projections with aggregate functions.

 ## Indexing limitations

-One way in which RedisGraph will optimize queries is by introducing index scans when a filter is specified on an indexed label-property pair.
+One way in which FalkorDB will optimize queries is by introducing index scans when a filter is specified on an indexed label-property pair.

 The current index implementation, however, does not handle not-equal (`<>`) filters.